Start Your Career As An Advanced Clinical Research Assistant

 Section & Lessons Objectives & CRA Skills

-Welcome & Orientation: Welcome to CRA Training; CME Handout; Live Review Webinar Familiarize CRAs with program structure, CME credits, and interactive review sessions for foundational support.
+Welcome & Orientation: Welcome to CRA Training: Live Review Webinar Familiarize CRAs with program structure and interactive review sessions for foundational support.

 CH 1.
 Foundations of Clinical Research: Primary Purpose of Clinical Research; Historical Ethics Evolution; Phases I–IV; IRB Role; GCP Definition & Importance; Investigator Responsibilities; CRA Support Roles; Patient‑Centered Research; Declaration of Helsinki; Protocol Development Essentials Understand trial goals and ethics history; navigate IRB processes; apply GCP principles; support investigators across trial phases; develop patient‑centric protocols.